loopbackio/loopback-next/examples/lb3-application/README.md

    $ lb4 app
    ```

+   Fill out the prompts as they fit your project and leave all features enabled.

 2. Create a new directory `lb3app` from the root of your LoopBack 4 application
    and copy your existing LoopBack 3 application there.
 You should end up with
    the following directory layout: